-8 Things to Do in Iceland
+Things to do in Iceland

-It’s hard to go wrong when choosing what activities to do in Iceland with kids; this is a country whose history and geography conjured up the perfect setting for giants and elves (some of the population still believe in magical creatures today).
+It’s hard to go wrong when choosing what activities to do in Iceland with kids.
+This is a country whose history and geography conjured up the perfect setting for giants and elves – some of the population still believe in magical creatures today.
 But if you had to choose the top things to do in Iceland then the following eight experiences should definitely make the cut.

 Drive the Golden Circle

-Swim in a Lagoon
+Swim in a lagoon

-Be Wowed by the Waterfalls
+Be wowed by the waterfalls

 Gullfoss means “Golden Waterfall” in Icelandic, so called because of the golden-brown appearance of the roaring glacial water on a sunny day.
 Rainbows often appear over the spray, making for a truly magical sight.
 It’s an easy destination for families and paths allow even young children to walk down for a closer look at the thundering falls.
 Be aware, however, that guard rails are little more than thin ropes.

-Say Hello to the Wildlife
+Say hello to the wildlife

 Iceland is known for its beautiful breed of Iceland horses that more closely resemble ponies than stallions.
-Farms and ranches are everywhere along the highways and can easily be visited with children, some also offer riding tours and can last anywhere from a half day to 10 days.
+Farms and ranches are everywhere along the highways and can easily be visited with children.
+Some also offer riding tours and can last anywhere from a half day to 10 days.

-Watch the Geyser’s Blow
+Watch the geyser’s blow

 The highly active Geysir Hot Spring Area is a favourite stop along the Golden Circle route where boiling mud pits and exploding geysers providing a natural kind of entertainment.
 Strokkur is the more active geyser, spouting clouds of water 30 metres into the air ever few minutes.
 A simple rope barrier allows you to get up close to the splash zone.
 Learn all about how this geothermal activity occurs in the on site Geysir Visitor Center.

-See the Floating Icebergs
+See the floating icebergs

 Watch the beautiful blue-and-white icebergs float slowly around the large glacial lake of Jökulsárlón.
-Located at the edge of Vatnajökull National Park, the easiest way to experience this otherworldly landscape is by joining a tour from Reykjavík; some of these tours include boat rides that sail among the floating icebergs.
+Located at the edge of Vatnajökull National Park, the easiest way to experience this otherworldly landscape is by joining a tour from Reykjavík; some of these include boat tours that sail among the floating icebergs.
 If you’re feeling really adventurous, join a tour that includes ice caving and glacier hiking.

 Marvel at the Northern Lights

 The best time of year to see them is from October to April when there are long dark nights.
-Boat and bus tours can take you to the best spots, check with tour operators to determine the best time to go…and then keep your fingers crossed!
+Boat and bus tours can take you to the best spots; check with tour operators to determine the best time to go and then keep your fingers crossed!

-Getting Around Iceland
+Getting around Iceland

-There are several car rental agencies on the island and cars can be booked through a travel agent, at the airport or directly after arriving in Iceland.
+There are several car rental agencies on the island.
+Cars can be booked through a travel agent, at the airport or directly after arriving in Iceland.
 This is your best bet for the cheapest car rental options in Iceland.

-The Best Time to Visit Iceland
+The best time to visit Iceland